 I had no experience of working with a sandblast machine before, have only seen one working.
 After advising with shop assistants and reading the comments on the Internet I finally bought one: 10 atm, 800 l/min, 5,5 kW.
 The price was about 730$.

 Also, I bought an injector pistol for about 45$.
 It seemed so small an thin to me, but I paid no attention to this fact.
 Though I should have.
 I assembled all this stuff, connected it and… What a disappointment!
 It hardly cleans anything; supplies sand by fits and starts, nothing but dust.
-I started experimenting.
-After using heavier sand it started working a bit better, yet not enough.
+I started experimenting with Metal detector scoop.
+This has helped me ensure that damaged metals are detected and removed.
+Heavier sand machines work a bit better but are not worth the investment.

 Later, by accident, I have found a pistol twice as big as mine and the price was as low as about 15$.
 I bought it just because of curiosity without any big hope.
 But it appeared to be exactly what I needed.